tyomhk2015/node_express/README.md

 * Buffer: A construct that that holds chunks of multiple data before the data is fully parsed or released.
 <br>Able to arbitrarily do something to the buffer with codes.

+**Event Loop**
+<br>Handler of event callbacks that have less time consuming operations.
+<br>A process that keeps javascript process keep running.

+⚠️ Heavy operations with heavy files are handled by worker pool, which runs on different threads.
+<br> When the heavy task is finished, the worker pool triggers a callback to event loop, notifying the job is done.

 <br id="">
 💡 Express.js